Hydrazine: Molecular structure

 Hydrazine, H2N\sNH2, contains two amine groups NH2 connected by a single bond between the two nitrogen atoms.
 Each N\sNH2 subunit is pyramidal.
 The structure of the free molecules was determined by gas electron diffraction and microwave spectroscopy.
 The N–N single bond length is 1.447(2) Å (144.7(2) pm), the N-H distance is 1.015(2) Å, the N-N-H angles are 106(2)° and 112(2)°, the H-N-H angle is 107°.
 The molecule adopts a gauche conformation with a torsion angle of 91(2)° (dihedral angle between the planes containing the N-N bond and the bisectors of the H-N-H angles).
 The rotational barrier is twice that of ethane.
 These structural properties resemble those of gaseous hydrogen peroxide, which adopts a "skewed" anticlinal conformation, and also experiences a strong rotational barrier.

 The structure of solid hydrazine was determined by X-ray diffraction.
 In this phase the N-N bond has a length of 1.46 Å and the nearest non-bonded distances are 3.19, 3.25 and 3.30 Å.

 Synthesis and production

-Diverse routes have been developed.
+Diverse synthetic pathways for hydrazine production have been developed.
 The key step is the creation of the N–N single bond.
 The many routes can be divided into those that use chlorine oxidants (and generate salt) and those that do not.

 Oxidation of ammonia via oxaziridines from peroxide

 Hydrazine can be synthesized from ammonia and hydrogen peroxide with a ketone catalyst, in a procedure called the Peroxide process (sometimes called Pechiney-Ugine-Kuhlmann process, the Atofina–PCUK cycle, or ketazine process).
-The net reaction follows:
+The net reaction is: